lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ## An idea is freely given

 ---
-## The project is driven by the idea
+## The project is driven by the idea, not by a personality or group of personalities.
 <!---
-not by a personality or
-group of personalities.

 --->

 ---